skywind3000/z.lua/README.md

   This is another way to initiaze z.lua in fish shell, but remember to regenerate z.fish if z.lua has been updated or moved.

-- Windows Power Shell:
+- Power Shell:

   put something like this in your `profile.ps1`:

       iex ($(lua /path/to/z.lua --init powershell) -join "`n")

-- Windows (with clink):
+- Windows cmd (with clink):

   - copy z.lua and z.cmd to clink's home directory
   - Add clink's home to `%PATH%` (z.cmd can be called anywhere)